KobeLemon/learn-docker-kl/Notes/Docker and Kubernetes - The Big Picture/docker-module.md

   - `-t` denotes it is running with a tag.

-  - `REPOSITORY` denotes this is the repository that contains the Docker Image.
+  - `DOCKERID` denotes this is the user that is building the Docker Image.
+This is your Docker username.

   - `APPNAME` denotes this is the name of the Docker Image.